 Starting a Club or Organization

-Hawkeye considers student clubs/organizations an important part of student development.
-Clubs/organizations provide students the opportunity to:
+Student clubs and/or organizations can be an important part of student development.
+Clubs and organizations provide students the opportunity to:

 - Interact with faculty, staff, and students.

 Professional and departmental clubs/organizations are designed for students intending to pursue interests which contribute to their chosen career field and their career development.

 Membership for scholastic honorary clubs/organizations is based on academic excellence and achievement.

 Service clubs/organizations are designed for students wishing to contribute to Hawkeye and/or the community.

 Special interest clubs/organizations are designed for students wishing to pursue a particular interest or vocation.
 Examples include political clubs, club sports, multicultural clubs, etc.